d2l-ai/d2l-en/chapter_crashcourse/ndarray.md

 nd.dot(x, y.T)
 ```

 We can also merge multiple NDArrays.
-For that we need to tell the system along with dimension to merge.
+For that, we need to tell the system along which dimension to merge.
 The example below merges two matrices along dimension 0 (along rows) and dimension 1 (along columns) respectively.

 ```{.python .input}
 nd.concat(x, y, dim=0)